shanalily/node-label-operator/docs/debugging.md

 ### aad-pod-identity Authentication

-- Check that you created the proper roles.
+Check that you created the proper roles.
 If you're not sure, looking the mic pod logs might help.
-Make sure to edit mic deployment to have argument '--v=6' and print logs using `kubectl logs <mic-pod-name>`.
+Make sure to edit mic deployment (`kubectl edit deployment mic`) to have argument '--v=6' and print logs using `kubectl logs <mic-pod-name>`.
 Check all mic pods if you don't find the leader right away.

-- Make sure your selector for your identity binding 'node-label-operator' and your controller pods have labels 'aadpodidbinding=node-label-operator'.
+Make sure your selector for your identity binding 'node-label-operator' and your controller pods have labels 'aadpodidbinding=node-label-operator'.
 You can check by running `kubectl get pods --namespace=node-label-operator-system --show-labels`.

-- If authentication works initially and then stops working, double check that you have only one user-assigned identity assigned to the VM or VMSS that the operator is running on.
+If authentication works initially and then stops working, double check that you have only one user-assigned identity assigned to the VM or VMSS that the operator is running on.